dperkins3pi/Time-Series-Analysis-of-Crime-In-LA/README.md

-# Time-Series-Analysis-of-Crime-In-LA
+# Project Abstract
-We analyze crime data in Los Angeles to identify trends, seasonal patterns, and factors influencing crime volume.
-We decompose the time series into trend, seasonal, and residual components.
-Additionally, an autoregressive Integrated Moving Average (ARIMA) model is used to predict future crime trends.
+Crime is a complex societal issue that impacts communities and individuals, requiring thoughtful analysis to inform effective policymaking.
+In this project, we analyze crime data in Los Angeles to identify trends, seasonal patterns, and factors influencing crime volume.
+Using a dataset containing millions of crime records from 2020 onward, we clean and structure the data for time series modeling.
+We decompose the time series into trend, seasonal, and residual components to better understand long-term patterns.
+An Autoregressive Integrated Moving Average (ARIMA) model is used to predict future crime trends.
+Additionally, we explore demographic factors associated with crime volume and type, highlighting correlations without implying causation.
+Our analysis reveals significant seasonal patterns, demographic disparities, and age-related disparities, providing insights that could guide policymaking and resource allocation by law enforcement and public safety officials

+For more information, refer to [our paper](CrimeSeriesPaper.pdf)